 - Complete the online application via the Graduate College website.

 - Completion of the application will also require submission of a letter of intent.
-In this letter, you should describe: (a) your research interests; (b) educational and professional goals; (c) one to three faculty you might be interested in working with and the area of study that interests you (cognitive, developmental, neuroscience, or quantitative/experimental); (d) factors that you would want the admissions committee to consider in evaluating your application that are not evident from other materials, and (e) some background information describing how you became interested in these areas.
+In this letter, you should describe: (a) your research interests; (b) educational and professional goals; (c) one to three faculty you might be interested in working with and the area of study that interests you (cognitive, developmental, neuroscience, or quantitative/experimental); (d) some background information describing how you became interested in these areas; and (e) if applicable, any other factors that you would want the admissions committee to consider in evaluating your application that are not evident from other materials (e.g., multicultural background or interests; gaps in your record).

 - When requesting to have your GRE scores sent to UNLV, please use the following institution GRE code: 4861 for the University of Nevada-Las Vegas.